go-say/say/README.md

 ## Introduction

 Say is a logging and metrics-reporting library.

-Applications using Say print both their logs and metrics on standard output in an unified format.
-Say also provides tools to easily handle this output.
+Basically logs and metrics are both a way to report how an application is behaving.
+So the idea is to print both logs and metrics to standard output.

+When developing, applications using Say are verbose and easier to debug.
+In production, application's output is piped to a listener application that handles the logs and metrics.

+Package say provides functions to print logs and metrics while package listen provides functions to build listener applications.

 Say is particularly effective to manage the logs and metrics of a fleet of Go applications.
 It is less suited for libraries or distributable applications.